damageddolphin/readerboard/README.md

 # Clone the Readerboard program

 Now clone this program and open up settings.py
-Visit https://alerts.weather.gov/ and scroll down to your state to locate your Weather Alert Zone Click the Zones link and find the zone which is closest to your area and enter that code into weatherAlertCode="NNN000" Go back one page and now click Counties and find the code for your county.
+Visit https://alerts.weather.gov/ and scroll down to your state to locate your Weather Alert Zone.
+Currently they are set for Honolulu County and South Shore Zone.
+Click the Zones link and find the zone which is closest to your area and enter that code into weatherAlertCode="NNN000" Go back one page and now click Counties and find the code for your county.
 Enter that code into weatherForecastCode="NNN000"